Surajkumar4-source/iSCSI_Configuration_Implementation/README.md

 ## Conclusion

-*With the above implementation, you have successfully configured an iSCSI server and client. we also verified disk access by creating a file on the mounted iSCSI disk and ensured that the data persists across reboots.
+*With the above implementation, we have successfully configured an iSCSI server and client. we also verified disk access by creating a file on the mounted iSCSI disk and ensured that the data persists across reboots.
 Now, the client can access storage from the server as if it were a locally connected disk.*

 <br>
 <br>